-In May 2016, USDA issued "Contracting with Food Service Management Companies: Guidance for School Food Authorities" which provided updated guidance for school food authorities (SFA) contracting with FSMCs.
-The updated guidance includes responsibilities and considerations when using an FSMC and addresses program oversite and monitoring.
-For additional information, please refer to Section 18, Food Service Contracts, of the Administrator's Reference Manual(ARM) located on https://squaremeals.org/Programs/NationalSchoolLunchProgram/PolicyARM.aspx.
+For information on SFAs contracting with a FSMC, please refer to Section 18, Food Service Contracts, of the Administrator's Reference Manual(ARM) located on https://squaremeals.org/Programs/NationalSchoolLunchProgram/PolicyARM.aspx.

-Participation by High Education Institutions (HEIs), Hospitals, and other Non-Profit Organizations under Contract with a FSMC https://www.fns.usda.gov/sfsp/food-service-management-company-contracts
+Participation by High Education Institutions (HEIs), Hospitals, and other Non-Profit Organizations under Contract with a FSMC

 On May 5, 2016, the USDA issued memorandum, SFSP 12-2016, Summer Food Service Program Participation by Higher Education Institutions, Hospitals, and other Non-Profit Organizations under Contract with a Food Service Management Company.
-This memo provides TDA flexibilities in approving non-profit organizations, such as HEIs and hospitals (collectively referred to as
+46 This memo provides TDA flexibilities in approving non-profit organizations, such as HEIs and hospitals (collectively referred to as "organizations" in this subchapter) which are under contract by a FSMC to provide food service operations.
+These organizations offer a unique opportunity for SFSP participation as they already provide year round meal services to students, patients, and others.
+Recognizing that SFSP operates for a short duration, the reimbursable meals served would likely constitute a small proportion of the overall value of the year-round food service operations contract and it would be unlikely that an organization's approval to participate in the SFSP would result in a material change to its FSMC contract.